Gas BBQ Checklist

 Set up your barbecue on flat ground so the BBQ won’t topple over.

-Away from anything flamable.
+Place away from anything flamable.
 Keep away from the house and other buildings, not underneath tree branches.

 Check what is underneath for anything that can catch fire, including dry grass and wooden decking, that might be a fire hazard.